This document describes how to build and run the Comprehensive

 osprompt: make db=oracle

-If file wh_oracle_util.c is reported missing, re-run the above make command:
+is reported missing, re-run the above make command:

 osprompt: make db=oracle

-Creates the file oracle-cmr-loader
+Creates the fileoracle-cmr-loader

-If the build fails and gives errors about header files which are not found, read the section on configuring the appropriate client in Environment Setup.
+is created, which points to the newly created executable.
+This can be used as a synonym for the most recently created DBMS-specific loader if desired.If the build fails and gives errors about header files which are not found, read the section on configuring the appropriate client in Environment Setup.
 Posible problems are: improper installation of ProC (Oracle) or library/header files installed in an incorrect place.

 The CMR loader can be run from the same machine where the Warehouse database is installed, or it can be run remotely.
 To run the Oracle loader remotely, consult the Oracle documentation for instructions.
 To run the MySQL loader remotely, simply provide the correct host parameter for the location of the MySQL server.